joleys/niko-home-control-II/README.md

 This is exposed as a switch.
 Is "On" when the evaluation is in the IF state, returns value "Off" when he evaluation is in the ELSE state.

+### NHC PeakMode action

+This action is exposed as a switch.
+Is "On", "Off" according the state of the action (active/inactive).

+### NHC SolarMode action

+This action is exposed as a switch.
+Is "On", "Off" according the state of the action (active/inactive).

 ### NHC Thermo switch

 __Remark:__ this is untested as I don't own a device of this type.